Clinical Studies

 Data from observational studies and clinical trials, which depend on volunteer participants, form the foundation of regulatory authorities’ decisions to approve new therapies for broader use.

-Encoded carefully designs clinical studies to assess safety and efficacy of its investigational precision gene therapies for the treatment of pediatric CNS disorders.
+Encoded carefully designs clinical studies to assess safety and efficacy of its investigational gene therapies for the treatment of pediatric CNS disorders.

 More information on Clinical Studies